Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 We see no difference in SSE, SST, or R^2.
 As we learned in the previous post about metrics, adjusted R^2 is telling us that the additional feature in the linearly dependent feature set adds no new information, which is why we see a decrease in that value.
 Be careful because linear regression assumes independent features, and looking at simple metrics like SSE, SST, and R^2 alone won't tip you off that your features are correlated.
 There are a number of methods you can leverage to investigate feature-feature correlation.
 Calculate the rank of your data matrix or take the dot product of any two given features.
 The latter will result in 0 if two features are truly independent and some nonzero value if they are not.
 The larger the magnitude of the dot product, the greater the correlation.

 ## Wrap Up
 Thus concludes our whirlwind tour of linear regression.
 By no means did we cover everything.
-We didn't talk about Q-Q plots or Maximum Likelihood Estimation (MLE) and how it drives Ordinary Least Squares (OLS).
+For example, we didn't talk about Q-Q plots or Maximum Likelihood Estimation (MLE) and how it drives Ordinary Least Squares (OLS).
 However, this post and the two prior should give you a deep enough fluency to effectively build models, to know when things go wrong, to know what those things are, and what to do about them.

 Lastly, I hope you found this series helpful.
 If you found errata, please do let me know.